joney000/Online-Code-Checker-and-Compiler-Java/README.md

 #### D. Supported Languages:

-CodeOj is currently extended with the following languages ,so you have to install their respective compilers in your run environment.
+CodeOj is currently extended with the following languages, so you have to install their respective compilers in your run environment.
 * C
 * C++
 * Java